jeffreysbrother/generator-tcg/README.md

 ### Future Features:

 * Create the appropriate subdirectory dynamically (numerically speaking).
 This would prevent us from having to input the desired suffix manually because it would find the subdirectory with the highest numerical value and then rename the duplicated directory (and the files within) with the **next** numerical value.
 If the most recent file name is `jc-44.js`, the program will create `jc-45.js`.
-* Allow commands to be executed from the *funnel* directory.
-Alternatively, we can ask an additional question: "What is the current working directory?" which would assume an answer such as "funnel" (default), "source", "sections", or "report-review".
+* Allow for modification of the current working directory (with the default being "funnel")
 * Find a way to eliminate `setTimeout()`.
 * Issue a warning if the user attempts to rename according to a pattern which doesn't adhere to TCG best practices (e.g. `jc/jc_44.js`).
-* Might want to reintroduce the chalk package in order to highlight certain phrases/words in the command prompt.